gaborgulyas/salab/README.md

 - `PERTURBATION_ALGO`: the algorithm that could be used for perturbation.
 Possible choices:
 	- `ns09`, `dns09`: Detailed in [1], non-directed and directed versions.
 Most realistic, thus recommended to use.
     - `sng`: Detailed in [2], it solely exists in the framework for scientific purposes.
 Not realistic, not recommended to use in experiments.
+    - `sample`: samples edges with probability `s`, leaves nodes intact.
+Used in multiple publications, e.g., [6-8]
     - `copyfirst`: this could be used for making copies if there is already one perturbation existing for an experiment.
     - `clone`: clones the source graph.
 - `NUMBER_OF_PERTURBATIONS`: number of perturbations.